NFL Draft Top Pick Betting Odds: Who Will Be the No. 1 Overall Pick in the 2025 NFL Draft?

 The No. 1 pick in the 2025 NFL Draft belongs to the Tennessee Titans.
-The current NFL Draft betting odds show that the Titans are likely to use that pick to go for a franchise quarterback, but Tennessee will also undoubtedly field trade offers from teams that may be willing to pay a proverbial king's ransom to get the top pick for themselves.
+The current NFL Draft betting odds show that the Titans are likely to use that pick to go for a franchise quarterback, but Tennessee coach Brian Callahan said the team was "open to everything at this point."
+The Titans will undoubtedly field trade offers from teams that may be willing to pay a proverbial king's ransom to get the top pick for themselves.

 This type of intrigue will make the 2025 NFL Draft one of the most wagered-upon events outside of the NFL season.
-Now that the NFL Scouting Combine has concluded, we might get a better idea of where the top players stand in NFL Draft betting odds.
+With the College Pro Days and the NFL Scouting Combine concluded, we might get a better idea of where the top players stand in NFL Draft betting odds.

 In this review, we will provide you with the latest NFL Draft betting odds, show you where you can wager on the 2025 NFL Draft and give you information on the best welcome offers currently available at the top sports betting apps.